 The word dropsy is technically another word for edema.
 If your exotics vet refers to frog dropsy as edema, hydropsy, bloat, or ascites, they are probably referencing the same thing.

-Dropsy (edema, hydropsy, ascites, bloat) presents as severe bloating in your pet frog.
+Dropsy (also known as edema, hydropsy, ascites, bloat) presents as severe bloating in your pet frog.
 Your African dwarf frog may look like a balloon that will just float away if given the opportunity, but they are not filled with air.
 The reason why your frog is so bloated is due to all the fluid that has built up inside their little body.
 This fluid may even have seemed to appear overnight and makes your frog very uncomfortable.

-In the case of frog dropsy, lymph, the fluid substance that circulates in the lymphatic system, fills the lymph nodes (and does other jobs inside the body), does not drain properly, builds up outside of the normal tissues it usually stays in, and fills the abdominal cavity of a frog, thus causing the edema.
+In the case of frog dropsy, lymph, the fluid substance that circulates in the lymphatic system, fills the lymph nodes, does not drain properly, builds up outside of the normal tissues it usually stays in, and fills the abdominal cavity of a frog, thus causing the edema.

 Of course, never assume your frog has dropsy without first consulting an exotics vet.
 There may be another reason why your frog is swollen.
-Sometimes frogs eat things they shouldn't eat, like gravel and rocks from the enclosure, and are actually impacted, not bloated from dropsy.
+Sometimes frogs eat things that shouldn't be part of their diet, like gravel and rocks from the enclosure, and are actually impacted, not bloated from dropsy.

 A frog with dropsy usually appears to be inflated.
-A radiograph (x-ray) may rule out ingestion of a foreign object but often times simple palpation and inserting a needle into the frog's abdomen (belly) is enough to determine whether or not a frog has it.
+An x-ray may rule out ingestion of a foreign object but oftentimes simple palpation and inserting a needle into the frog's abdomen is enough to determine whether or not a frog has it.

 Just like the pressure that fluid build-up puts on an eyeball with glaucoma, lymph fluid causes extreme pressure on almost all of the internal organs in a frog with dropsy.
 The kidneys, liver, spleen, and other organs suddenly have an extreme amount of pressure put on them.
 Imagine a water balloon, filled to the maximum and about to burst with water.
 If you overfill it, it will pop, rendering the balloon unable to do its job of holding water.
 Similarly, if so much fluid is pushing on an organ, it is so stressed that it cannot do its designated job.
 As you can imagine, and as anyone with glaucoma can attest, this extreme pressure is painful.
 It may cause your frog to be very lethargic and stop eating due to the discomfort and pain (and obviously a frog cannot survive without eating).